 Creationists, on the other hand, do not start with the collective body of knowledge we call science.
 Their starting point begins not with science at all, but with a literalist, Fundamentalist interpretation of the Christian Bible.
 Gilleand admits this when he says:

 As a Christian, I believe God does and has intervened in our world.
 I also believe the Bible is a historical, reliable account of the creation of the world.

 We believe we have additional information in the revealed word of God – therefore we see our starting assumptions as more reliable than fallible human intellect because it comes straight from God who was there, observed it, and doesn’t lie.

 For these reasons, I have long suggested that it is generally a waste of time to argue matters of science with creationists.
 The issue is not one of science, but theology.
-This is why when creationists comment on this blog, I ignore their anti-science rantings and instead attack their beliefs about the inspiration, inerrancy, and infallibility of the Bible.
+This is why when creationists comment on this blog, I ignore their anti-science rants and instead attack their beliefs about the inerrancy and infallibility of the Bible.
 Once inerrancy and literalism fall, the argument for creationism is over.
-This is why, a few years back, when Gilleand stopped by this blog to wage war with the Evangelical preacher-turned-atheist, I attacked his view of the Bible.
+This is why, a few years back, when Gilleand stopped by this blog to wage war with the Evangelical preacher-turned-atheist, I challenged his view of the Bible.
 Gilleand ultimately retreated to the house of faith, safe from the assault of the evil, Christ-denying atheist.